850 Commando Bottom End Assembly

 Replace Con Rod Bolts?

-There's always potential trouble when knocking the old bolts out--and getting correct quality replacements--and having them go in correctly.
+But, there's potential trouble when knocking old bolts out--and getting correct quality replacements--and having them go in correctly.

 Quoting the factory workshop manual: ...it is unnecessary to renew the connecting rod bolts though new nuts should always be used."